 Heroin Addiction: Going From Using Heroin to Heroin Addiction

-Watching a loved one go from using heroin to an heroin addict is not something anyone wants to see.
-Using heroin is scary enough but a full-blown heroin addiction is even more frightening.
+Watching a loved one go from using heroin to a heroin addict is not something anyone wants to see.
+Using heroin is scary enough but full-blown heroin addiction is even more frightening.
 This cannot be ignored, however, as an estimated 23% of people who use heroin become dependent on it.1

 Heroin Addiction: Using Heroin the First Time